 That will come next.

-So you're right, I think, is that initially he'll make the rich people pay more and the rates will go up, and then one by one all the deductions will go.
+So you're right, I think, is that initially he'll make the rich people pay more and the rates will go up.

-And that's what that's the difference at the moment.
+And that's the difference at the moment.

-We've got European level spending, but still American level revenue.
+We've got European level spending, but still American-level revenue.

-And he figures if you get people used to the European level spending, uh then by the time you start to raise the rates and then you raise the uh you eliminate the deductions, it's basically a feta compli then, and they'll get used to the European level taxation.
+And he figures if you get people used to the European level spending, then by the time you start to raise the rates and then you eliminate the deductions, it's basically a fait accompli then.

 Thanks for your call, Ron.

-I think that's right, uh by the way.
+I think that's right, by the way.

 That's why it doesn't matter.